Google keeps changing its ranking algorithm, taking into consideration these Core Web Vitals.

 Not all industries are equal online.
 Check your Google Analytics and you may be surprised to find that you still get more traffic on desktop.
 I know we do, and so do the majority of our clients that offer services, or education.

 So it makes a lot of sense to invest in your website’s desktop design!

 Websites with a bad user experience on desktop or mobile can prevent a visitor from turning into a hot lead or a sale.
 So we need to optimize the mobile and desktop in different ways.

 For desktop, here’s how we design a website to give you the best chance of boosting your results:

-- We make sure you lead with value, have helpful content and we showcase your authority.
+- We need to make sure you lead with value, have helpful content and we must showcase your authority.

-- We make sure your messaging is persuasive, hooks people emotionally, explains clearly how you solve your prospect’s problems, and what the implications are if they don’t choose you.
+- We need to make sure the copywriting is persuasive & hooks people emotionally, explains clearly how you solve your prospect’s problems, and what the implications are if they don’t choose you.

-- Our ‘conversion focused’ design has social proof and credibility boosting elements throughout the site using psychological persuasive drivers that help build trust.
+- We need to display the benefits of your offer and we need to position your customers as the hero and your brand as their guide.
+Our conversion-focused design enhances the copywriting plus we use social proof and credibility boosting elements throughout the site using psychological persuasive drivers that help build trust.

 - We use a color palette and images to appeal to your target market, with a modern design layout that is clear & easy to navigate.

 - We make sure the design has the right visual hierarchy to entice your visitors to take action.
 (Opt-in &/or buy, get started, etc.)